Weakly-guided Self-supervised Pretraining for Temporal Activity Detection: Introduction

-In this work, we propose a self-supervised pretraining method for activity detection by using classification data only and \textbf{no additional labels}.
-We generate pretraining data to capture fine-grained details in a multi-action-per-frame setting and use detection as the pretraining task --- a step closer to the downstream detection (see \fref{fig:intro}).
-Specifically, we first extend video-level labels of classification clips (with a single action per clip) to every frame, creating frame-level pseudo labels.
-Then, we propose three self-supervised augmentation techniques to generate multi-action frames and action segments within a clip; namely, \textit{Volume Freeze}, \textit{Volume MixUp} and \textit{Volume CutMix}.
+In this work, we propose a \textit{weakly-guided self-supervised} pretraining method for activity detection, using large-scale classification data with \textbf{no extra annotations}.
+We augment pretraining data to capture fine-grained details and use detection as the pretraining (or pretext) task --- a step closer to bridging the gap with downstream detection (see \fref{fig:intro}).
+Specifically, we first extend weak video-level labels of classification clips to create pseudo frame-level labels.
+Then, we propose three self-supervised augmentation techniques to generate multi-action frames and action segments within a clip.
+Namely, we introduce \textit{Volume Freeze}, \textit{Volume MixUp} and \textit{Volume CutMix}.
 Volume Freeze creates a motion-less segment within a clip introducing segmented actions, whereas Volume MixUp and Volume CutMix seamlessly merge multiple clip segments into one, which tries to mimic the downstream data distribution of multiple actions per frame.
-Based on the augmented data, models are pretrained on activity detection task.
-As shown in \fref{fig:improvement}, our evaluations validate the benefits of the proposed pretraining strategy on multiple temporal activity detection benchmarks, including Charades~\cite{sigurdsson2016hollywood} and MultiTHUMOS~\cite{yeung2018every}.
-We further investigate the extent of the detection-pretrained features in our ablations and recommend when and how to use them best.
+Based on the augmented data, models are pretrained on an activity detection task.
+Our evaluations validate the benefits of the proposed pretraining strategy on multiple temporal activity detection benchmarks such as Charades~\cite{sigurdsson2016hollywood} (see \fref{fig:improvement}) and MultiTHUMOS~\cite{yeung2018every}, with multiple models such as X3D, SlowFast and Coarse-Fine.
+We further investigate the extent of the detection-pretrained features in our ablations and, recommend when and how to use them best.

+\ch{Our method leverages weak labels during pretraining, having downstream settings unchanged.
+Also, we design a pretext task based on augmentations similar to the work in self-supervision.
+Considering the traits of both domains, we term our work as \textit{weakly-guided self-supervision}.}